 - g.
 Details of Directors/Partners

-- Either of the following supporting documents are required to be filed in the Application for the Certificate.
+- Either of the following supporting documents is required to be filed in the Application for the Certificate.

 - a.
-Letter of Recommendation, in a form specified by the DIPP from an incubator recognized by Government of India ;or
+Letter of Recommendation, in a form specified by the DIPP from an incubator recognized by the Government of India; or

 - b.
-Letter of support by any incubator which is funded, in relation to the project, from Government of India or State Government as a part of specified scheme to promote innovation ; or
+Letter of support by any incubator which is funded, in relation to the project, from Government of India or State Government as a part of a specified scheme to promote innovation; or

 - d.
 Letter of funding from the Government of India or any State Government as a part of specified scheme to promote innovation; or – If the Government of India or State Government has provided funds as a part of any scheme to promote innovation to the applicant, a Letter of Funding by GOI or State Government is admissible as a legit document to be submitted.